Nearshoring Requires an Entirely New Ecosystem

 Good news: Companies are finally acting on the fact that a global reorientation is better than a global retreat.

-Bad news: They also realize that, as I’ve said time and time again, adding non-Chinese sourcing and manufacturing is necessary, but it will take time, energy and money.
+Bad news: They also realize that, as I’ve said time and time again, global supply chain strategies that add non-Chinese sourcing and manufacturing is necessary, but it will take time, energy and money.
 After all, companies must build entirely new ecosystems for sourcing and manufacturing in regions where they have limited experience and sometimes less-than-ideal infrastructure.

 Good news: Other countries and regions are offering incentives to add manufacturing and distribution to their economic base.
 And Tompkins Ventures has the ecosystem necessary to help you build your supply chain networks outside of China.